jedevc/fyp-report/report.md

 - Create a system layout that allows for reading the flag on successful exploitation of the vulnerable program
-- Automatically build a Dockerfile to generate a docker image for deployment
+- Automatically build a Dockerfile to generate a Docker image for deployment

 #### Compilation